MEAN GLOBAL TEMPERATURE & ATMOSPHERIC CO2 CHARTS

 The Last Million Years of Global Temperature Variations

 Temperatures recorded over the last million years, 10,000 years and 1,000 years are depicted in the chart below.
 The dashed line represents temperature conditions near the beginning of the 20th Century.
-Every portion of these graphs above this dashed line represents periods of time prior to the present that were warmer than at present, when atmospheric CO2 level were lower than at president, but temperatures were warmer than at present.
+Every portion of these graphs above this dashed line represents periods of time prior to the present that were warmer than at present and when atmospheric CO2 level were lower than at president.
 These are periods within recent human history that we and human civilization all survived.

 The Greenland ICE Sheet Ice Core Studies